KennethTrecy/chearmyp_token/README.md

 	example city|	# And they may contain spaces too!
 	```

-3. *Complexes*.
+3. *Complex*.
 These tokens are counterpart of *simplexes*.
 These are concepts that can contain
    *simplexes* and *complexes*.
 For example `word`, it can contain the `letter|`.
 To express the
    containment of other *simplexes* and/or *complexes*, those tokens must be indented using a tab.
 	```